-Source: CEQ Institute's Data Center on Fiscal Redistribution.
-Based on Bolivia (Paz-Arauco and others, 2014); Ethiopia (Hill and others, 2016); Ghana, (Younger, Osei-Assibey, and Oppong, 2015); Honduras, (Castañeda and Espino, 2015); Nicaragua (Cabrera and Moran, 2015); and Tanzania, (Younger, Myamba, and Mdadila, 2016).
+Source: CEQ Data Center on Fiscal Redistribution.
+Based on Bolivia (Paz-Arauco and others, 2014b); Ethiopia (Hill, Tsehaye, and Woldehanna, 2014); Ghana (Younger, Osei-Assibey, and Oppong, 2016); Honduras (Icefi, 2017a); Nicaragua (Icefi, 2017b); and Tanzania (Younger, Myamba, and Mdadila, 2016b).

-Figure 10: Initial Inequality and Redistributive Effect (around 2010) 0 1 /
+Figure 10: Initial Inequality and Redistributive Effect (around 2010)

-1. The dotted line in red is the slope obtained from a simple regression with the redistributive effect as a dependent variable.
-2. t statistics in parentheses; p < 0.1, p < 0.05, p < 0.01
+Notes: The year for which the analysis was conducted is in parenthesis.
+The dotted line is the slope obtained from a simple regression with Redistributive effect as the dependent variable, Redistributive effect is defined as the difference between Gini of market income plus contributory pensions and final income.
+In parentheses are t statistics. \ p<0.1, \\ p<0.05, \\\p<0.01.
+Also, see notes on figure 9.